lnkhamalah/medical-transportation-system-design/06-data-design/identity-and-access-model.md

 - no lookup endpoints in public intake
 - public can only create new TripRequest submissions

+### Abuse of cancellation workflow
+Prevented by:
+- Same-day cancellation denial logic
+- Dispatcher approval requirement
+- Audit logging of all state transitions
+- Notification confirmation to both parties
 ---

 ## Deferred Decisions (Explicit)